Grand Duchess Anastasia Mikhailovna of Russia: Later life and death

 Before World War I, Anastasia visited her brother Michael in England.
 When war broke out, she faced a difficult situation: her sons served in the German army while her brothers fought for Russia.
 During the war, French authorities, wary of her German connections, required her to leave Monaco and France.
 Unable to reside in France or return to Schwerin, she moved to neutral Switzerland, staying at the Hôtel Savoy in Lausanne and offering her villa in Cannes as a hospital for Russian officers.
 She kept occasional contact with her children through her eldest daughter, Alexandrine, in Denmark.

 During the Russian Revolution, three of Anastasia's brothers Grand Dukes Sergei, Nicholas, and George Mikhailovich were killed by the Bolsheviks (1918–1919).
 The collapse of the German monarchy forced her son to abdicate in Schwerin in 1918, and Kaiser Wilhelm II also abdicated after fleeing to the Netherlands.

-Anastasia was deeply critical of German militarism and detested Kaiser Wilhelm II (her daughter's father-in-law) so intensely that she stopped using her German royal title and went back to calling herself by her Russian name and title instead.
-At the outbreak of the First World War, she declared, "I cannot accept that my son-in-law is a thief.
-I am always a Grand Duchess of Russia."
+Anastasia was deeply critical of German militarism and detested Kaiser Wilhelm II (her daughter's father-in-law) so intensely that she stopped using her German royal title and reverted to her Russian identity.
+At the outbreak of the First World War, Anastasia publicly rejected her German son-in-law and affirmed her loyalty to Russia.

 After the war, she returned to France with Princess Catherine Yurievskaya settling in Nice at Villa Fantasia in Èze.
-There, she established a charity to support Russian exiles.
-Despite her exile and reduced circumstances, she remained a notable society figure, remembered for her sharp wit and cosmopolitan lifestyle.
+There, she established a charity to support Russian exiles displaced by the revolution.
+Despite her own exile and reduced circumstances, she remained a notable society figure, remembered for her sharp wit and cosmopolitan lifestyle.

 In March 1922, after attending a reception hosted by her nephew Grand Duke Andrei Vladimirovich, she suffered a stroke and died on 11 March 1922, at her Villa Fantasia, aged sixty-one.
 Her children were present, reunited for the first time since the war.
 She was buried alongside her husband at Ludwigslust.